 Signs of Bipolar Disorder

 To answer the question, “Am I bipolar?” it’s beneficial to know the signs.
 Some of the most common ones include having extreme highs followed by extreme lows.
-Usually, these changes in mood occur without warning and for no particular reason.
+Usually, these mood changes occur without warning and for no particular reason.

 People who have bipolar disorder also engage in a lot of risky behaviors.
 Typically, they take these risks during manic episodes.
 At the same time, they’re also easy to agitate.
 It’s hard to say what might make them lash out.